 If you have a hospitality ticket, pit lane walks are generally included as an F1 experience but bear in mind these tickets cost thousands of dollars.

 As mentioned, access to the pit lane walk varies for each grand prix and some of them are very accessible.
 At Silverstone in 2023, the pit lane walk is only via ballot.
 At the Austrian GP in 2022, tickets for the pit lane walk were only 10€.
 At the Canadian GP in 2022, the pit lane walk was free.
+In Singapore, the pit lane walk is only open to Singaporean Nationals/Residents unless you have a hospitality ticket.
 Many races will have entry for the pit lane walk as long as you hold a certain ticket (e.g. 3 day pass).

 Now having done a bit of research on pit lane walks at other GPs, I feel royally mugged off but going back to my point at how much the sport has blown up, F1 organisers can afford to charge outrageous prices because the demand is there.
 Look at Miami and Las Vegas.